evgenyneu/Cosmos/README.md

 ## Setup

-There are three ways you can add Cosmos to your Xcode project.
+There are various ways you can add Cosmos to your Xcode project.

 #### Add source (iOS 8+)